Getting to Know the College Admissions Process: From Applications to Acceptance Letters

 College Admissions Advice for Transfer Students

 Whether transferring from a community college to a four-year university or moving from one college to another to finish your degree, be sure to understand the process established for transfer students.
-We look at some of the most critical components, including transfer credits and financial aid, in this section.
+Take a look at some of the most critical components, including transfer credits and financial aid below.

 • Ensure your credits will transfer